 Dioptase

-The best deposits that provide a quality stone are located in the Congo, in the Democratic Republic of Congo, but also Namibia, Angola, Kazakhstan and the state of Arizona in the United States.
+The best deposits that provide a quality stone are located in the Congo, in the Democratic Republic of Congo, but also in Namibia, Angola, Kazakhstan and the State of Arizona in the United States.